hightower8083/chimeraCL/README.md

 - all data structures should be grouped into containers of dictionary type with comprehensive naming

 Presenly developed methods are using <cite>[openCL]</cite> via <cite>[PyOpenCL]</cite> API which also benefits from few methods provided by <cite>[Reikna]</cite>.
-In future work it is planed to add methods based on openMP enabled Fortran routines.

 System requirements
 - Linux or MacOS (not tested on Windows)